A big thank you to Lauren Cherne and Karen Holland for inspiring this recipe!

 Call to Action

-It really does matter what you eat every day.
-Your cells, your DNA, they all are a product of the food we eat.
-We are fearfully and wonderfully made (Psalm 139:14) and our kind heavenly Father wants us to prosper and be in good health (3 John 2).
-Leafy greens are some of the most healing foods so I encourage everyone reading this to eat a large salad every day!
-At the very least, include two servings of dark leafy greens into your daily diet.
+It does matter what you eat every day.
+Your cells and your DNA are all products of the food you eat.
+We are fearfully and wonderfully made (Psalm 139:14), and our kind heavenly Father wants us to prosper and be in good health (3 John 2).
+Leafy greens are some of the most healing foods, so I encourage everyone reading this to eat a large salad every day!
+At the very least, include two servings of dark leafy greens in your daily diet.
 A serving equals one cup of raw leafy greens or 1/2 cup of cooked leafy greens.

 Add new comment